davidmalcolm/texi2rst/output/pragmas-accepted-by-gcc.rst

   This pragma declares variables to be possibly unused.
 GCC does not produce warnings for the listed variables.
-The effect is similar to that of the ``unused`` attribute, except that this pragma may appear anywhere within the variables scopes.
+The effect is similar to that of the ``unused`` attribute, except that this pragma may appear anywhere within the variables' scopes.

 :: _solaris-pragmas: